-- Use jack stands when supporting the machine. - Do not use hydraulic jacks. - 5.
-Remove the rear tires from the machine. - 6.
-Remove any debris from the brake area. - Rotate the drive wheel release handle to the released position.
-Refer to Using the Drive-Wheel-Release Valves (page 30). - Check to see if there is a visible gap between the L-bracket and the linkage stop (Figure 75).
+- Use jack stand when supporting machine.

+- · Do not use hydraulic jacks.

+- 5. Remove the rear tires from the machine.

+- 6. Remove any debris from the brake area.

+- Rotate the drive-wheel release handle to the released position.
+Refer to Using the Drive-Wheel-Release Valves (page 28).

+- 8. Check to see if there is a visible gap between the L-bracket and the linkage stop (Figure 76).

-Figure 75 Left Side Shown
+Figure 76 Left Side Shown

-- 1. L-bracket
+- .
+L-bracket

 - 2. Linkage stop

-- Gap
+- 3. Gap

 - 4. Rear linkage assembly - 5.
 Caliper - 6.
 Wheel hub - 9.
-Disengage the parking brake; the lever should be in the down position. - Turn the wheel hub by hand in both directions relative to the caliper; the wheel hub should move freely between the caliper. - 11.
-If a gap is needed or the wheel hub does not move freely, do the following steps: - A. Disengage the parking brake. - B. Disconnect and fine-tune the rear linkage assembly: - Shorten the link to create a gap. - Lengthen the link to allow wheel hub movement. - Connect the rear linkage assembly. - 12.
+Disengage the parking brake, the lever should be in the down position. - Turn the wheel hub by hand in both directions relative to the caliper; the wheel hub should move freely between the caliper. - 11.
+If a gap is needed or the wheel hub does not move freely: - A. Disengage the parking brake. - B. Disconnect and fine-tune the rear linkage assembly: - Shorten the link to create a gap. - Lengthen the link to allow wheel hub movement. - C. Connect the rear linkage assembly. - 12.
 Engage the parking brake and check the gap. - 13.
-Repeat steps 9 through 13 until you obtain a visible gap and the wheel hub rotates freely. - 14.
+Repeat steps 9 through 13 until a visible gap is achieved and the wheel hub rotates freely. - 14.
 Repeat this procedure for the brake on the opposite side. - 15.
-Rotate the drive wheel release handle to the operating position.
-Refer to Using the Drive-Wheel-Release Valves (page 30). - Install the rear tires and torque the lug nuts.
-Refer to Checking the Wheel-Lug Nuts (page 48). - 17.
+Rotate the drive-wheel release handle to the operating position.
+Refer to Using the Drive-Wheel-Release Valves (page 28). - Install the rear tires and torque the lug nuts.
+Refer to Checking the Wheel-Lug Nuts (page 46). - 17.
 Remove the jack stands.